 In 1884, a legal notice was published announcing the formal dissolution of the business partnership between Ambrose Walker and William Silversides.
 This is probably a precursor to a court case the following year, when Ambrose Walker along with John Walker and William Silversides were all charged with defrauding the army in the supply of meat and fodder.
-The reported evidence suggests the case was well founded,
+The reported evidence suggests the case was well founded, although Ambrose may not have directly been involved.
+But the prosecution was hampered by the abscondment of a key witness - the quartermaster at the barracks.

-TOTICE IS HEREBY time been PARTNERSHIP which has for some carried on as Farmers by us, the undersigned.
-AMBROSE WALKER and WILLIAM SILVERSIDES, at Naburn Lodge Farm, in the East Riding of the County of York, and at Askham Bryan, near the City of York, was this Day DISSOLVED by mutual consent.
-As witness our hands this 15th day of February, 1884.
+PARTNERSHIP wh carried on as Farmers by us WALKER and WILLIAM Lodge Farm, in the East H and at Askham Bryan, near DISSOLVED by mutual con As witness our hands this 15th day of February, 1884.
 AMBROSE WALKER.

-WILLIAM SILVERSIDES.
-Witness-WM.
+Witness- WILLIAM SILVERSIDES.

+WM.
 WALKER, Solicitor, York.
-3179 although Ambrose may not have directly been involved.
-But the prosecution was hampered by the abscondment of a key witness - the quartermaster at the barracks.
+3179